-- Peanut flour – Peanut flour isn’t blender peanuts.
-It is when peanuts are crushed, defatted, and made into a flour.
-It is another key ingredient that will thicken the fudge, and increase the protein content, without making it too caloric.
+- Peanut flour – Peanut flour isn’t blended peanuts.
+It is when peanuts are crushed, defatted, and made into flour.
+It is another key ingredient that will thicken the fudge, and increase the protein content while keeping it low calorie.
 You can find plastic-free peanut flour from Bulk.com, in bulk from Nuts.com, or look locally in bulk stores.

 - Cocoa butter – It is excellent since it is solid, and it will keep the fudge firm, too.
 Buy plastic-free from Zerowastebulk.com (US), or Realplasticfree.com (UK).